elspethcurtis/codeLouisville_finalProject/README.md

 * .circle: creates a circle which I use on the recipe category images

 ### header/footer:
--header/footer: set font to white, background to black, add padding, add flex property to allow them to be both parent and children flex items, use flex-wrap to allow content to move to the next line on smaller width, center content and text to the middle, also give the header a box shadow on the bottom
+* header/footer: set font to white, background to black, add padding, add flex property to allow them to be both parent and children flex items, use flex-wrap to allow content to move to the next line on smaller width, center content and text to the middle, also give the header a box shadow on the bottom
--header a: set font of links in header to white
+* header a: set font of links in header to white
--.nav icon: allow title (The Amateur Chef) to take up a whole line
+* .nav icon: allow title (The Amateur Chef) to take up a whole line

 ### Welcome paragraph:
--.welcome (paragraph div)
+* .welcome (paragraph div)
--.welcome h2
+* .welcome h2
--.welcome p
+* .welcome p

 ### Recipe Categories Section:
--.recipe-categories
+* .recipe-categories
--.item
+* .item
--.breakfast
+* .breakfast
--.dinner
+* .dinner
--.desert
+* .desert
--.side
+* .side
--.cocktail
+* .cocktail
--.item h2
+* .item h2
--.jump-button
+* .jump-button
--.button
+* .button

 ### Recipe Div Section:
--#recipesHTML
+* #recipesHTML
--#recipesHTML a
+* #recipesHTML a
--.recipeHeader
+* .recipeHeader
--.recipeJS
+* .recipeJS

 ### About/Coming Soon pages:
--.about
+* .about

 ## Custom JavaScript Functions:
 -buildUpHtml: this function builds up HTML for a category of recipes (since my recipe categories are stored in arrays in JavaScript, building up the content up as HTML allows me to style it easily with CSS)